 Literacy is the key focus for their employability programmes, rather than stigmatising any challenges they face with their reading or writing, they focus on the creative aspects of literacy, using interactive games and Glasgow dialect to encourage young people to put their thoughts and feelings on paper.

-In 2018, Move On received financial support from the David Doig Foundation to deliver a creative writing workshop, employing a local writer to work with 10 young people, over a four week period.
+Move On received financial support from the David Doig Foundation to deliver a creative writing workshop, employing a local writer to work with 10 young people, over a four week period.
 The sessions aimed to unlock the young people’s creativity and encourage their interest, helping them learn how to express themselves.
-At the end of the end of the project a celebration event was held, which was attended by a local author, to showcase the writings produced.
+At the end of the project a celebration event was held, which was attended by a local author, to showcase the writings produced.
 The group were engaged, their confidence had visibly improved, they were animated in group discussions with a local author and, most importantly, they were enjoying the art of reading and writing.

 Paul attended the workshops.
 Before starting, Paul had poor literacy skills, had low self-esteem and confidence and was disengaged at school.
 During one of the workshops, he shared his idea of a character that he would like to bring to life.
 At this point, Paul was so enthusiastic about his story, he wrote a script for the character, which included the character’s backstory and life in Glasgow.
 Paul’s confidence grew throughout the creative workshops, he felt confident in asking for help and he also became more open to suggestions on how to improve grammar and descriptive writing.
 Staff at Move On noticed the change in Paul and how his face lit up when his character came of life.
 Paul was also praised by the local writer who was impressed by the level of thought and creativity he possessed